How to Improve Digestive System Function

 As food takes a few hours to be digested entirely, eating too close when you normally sleep will disrupt digestion.
 Another major lifestyle contributor to improper digestion is stress.
 There are strong links between stress and conditions like IBS that cause constipation.
 Learning to effectively manage stress will make a big difference in your digestion.
 You can do this by getting better sleep and practicing meditation or deep breathing.

+Do you like to cook healthy foods?
 Your diet undoubtedly has the biggest effect on your digestive function.
-Deciphering how food affects digestion can be quite complex because of the bacteria in your gut that helps with digestion.
+Deciphering how food affects digestive system function can be quite complex because of the bacteria in your gut that helps with digestion.
 Everyone has unique gut flora, so what is good for one person’s digestion may be terrible for another’s.
 In fact, there is a whole field of study about foods that help with digestion.
 Here is a more in-depth explanation on the importance of gut bacteria:

 However, not all fiber-rich foods are good.
 Some are quite hard to digest, such as nectarines and mangos.
 These are referred to as high FODMAP foods.
 People with IBS generally tend to do better on low FODMAP foods, such as carrots, broccoli, lettuce, and mushrooms.